 An aerial view of Bellagio, Italy

-One way to get around certain areas of Italy is a little less conventional than some others: to travel by boat.
+One way to get around certain areas of Italy is less conventional than others: to travel by boat.
 With almost 5,000 miles of coastline and many more rivers and lakes throughout the country, getting around Italy by boat is actually more viable than you might think!

-The biggest thing to remember when it comes to traveling by boat is that you are, of course, limited to where you can travel.
-While Venice is nicknamed the Floating City and almost requires boat travel to and get around, many other major cities are landlocked, and boat travel is not possible.
-For example, you aren’t going to find any boat trips from Venice to Rome!
-But if you plan your trip well or you’re staying along the coast, traveling by boat can be a great option.
+The biggest thing to remember when it comes to traveling by boat is that you are limited to where you can travel.
+While Venice is nicknamed the Floating City and almost requires boat travel to get around, many other major cities are landlocked, and boat travel is not possible.
+For example, you won’t find boat trips from Venice to Rome!
+But if you plan your trip well or stay along the coast, traveling by boat can be a great option.

 Leisure Boats in Italy

-So if you’re staying somewhere that boat travel is viable, you should consider it for your trip.
+So, if you’re staying somewhere where boat travel is viable, you should consider it for your trip.
 Not only is it a unique experience compared to renting a car or riding a bus, but sometimes you’ll get views from a boat that you just couldn’t get anyplace else.

 See Related: Best Small Villas in Italy to Book Today